Ericsson/codechecker/docs/web/diff.md

 ## Introduction
 In CodeChecker you may compare analysis results either in the command line or in the web UI.
 With this tool, you can express _pull request analysis_ (did my pull request introduce/fix any bugs?), and _branch history analysis_ (did a change on my branch introduce/fix any bugs?).
 This document describes different use-cases for how locally stored analysis results, as well as remotely stored analysis results can be compared, and how other components of CodeChecker (source-code suppressions, review status rules, tags) affect the result of this set.

 From the outlook, diff sounds like a very simple feature (and it is!), but it also a powerful tool that allows CodeChecker, among other things, to be used as a gating tool.
-For this reason, you can express rather complicated querries with it using various filters -- this documents intends to help to understand the expected behaviour of diff in these cases as well.
+For this reason, you can express rather complicated queries with it using various filters -- this documents intends to help to understand the expected behaviour of diff in these cases as well.

-## How diffs work
+### How diffs work

-The term "diff" means the comparison in between the outstanding reports in a "before" (_baseline_) and an "after" (_new_ or newline) analysis sets.
-Results are displayed in the same format as `results`.
-A report is outstanding if all of the following is true:
+The term "diff" means the comparison in between the _outstanding_ reports in a "before" (_baseline_) and an "after" (_new_ or newline) analysis sets.
+Results are displayed in the same format as `CodeChecker cmd results`.
+A report is _outstanding_ if all of the following is true:
-* its detection status is _new_, _reopened_ or _unresolved_,
+* its [detection status](../../web/server/vue-cli/src/assets/userguide/userguide.md#detection-status) is _new_, _reopened_ or _unresolved_,
-* its review status is _unreviewed_ or _confirmed_.
+* its [review status](../../web/server/vue-cli/src/assets/userguide/userguide.md#review-status) is _unreviewed_ or _confirmed_.

-As a result, an outstanding report may be resolved by changing its review status, or if the report does not appear in the "after" set.
+In a nutshell, outstanding reports are those that should be fixed: they are either still detected in the codebase, are unreviewed or confirmed to be true positives.
+Every other report is considered _closed_.

+:warning: Note: When comparing timestamps/tags, we check these conditions at the time of the timestamp/tag (see [here](#diff-on-tags-or-timestamps-branch-history-analysis)).

 You can compare both local analysis results (see [CodeChecker analyze](../analyzer/user_guide.md#analyze)) and results stored on the server (see [CodeChecker store](./user_guide.md#store)).
 In fact, you can compare local _and_ remote analyses against one other!
 We call these in order local-local, remote-remote, and local-remote or remote-local diffs.

+### Usages of diff

 `diff` is the primary tool to tell if from the "before" set to the "after" set
 * a _new_ outstanding report appeared,
 * a report was _resolved_
 * a report is still outstanding (_unresolved_).

+Generally speaking, diff allows you to express high level source code quality questions:
+* Serverless Pull Request Analysis: Both the analysis result of the baseline (e.g. master branch) and the new code (e.g. soon-to-be pull request) is stored in local report folders, which are then compared to find out new/resolved reports.
+* Local/Server Pull Request Analysis: The analysis of a new code (e.g. soon-to-be pull request) is stored locally, while the baseline (e.g. master branch) is on the server.
+* Server based Pull Request Analysis: Both the analysis result of the baseline (e.g. master branch) and the new code (e.g. pull request) is located on the server.
+* Server based branch history analysis: When making changes to a pull request / branch, analyses of the changes can be stored on the same run.
+This can be used whether a change on the PR/branch fixed or introduced a new bug.
+*
 This allows you to add CodeChecker to your CI loops by checking if a patch introduced a new bug, and you can identify if a patch fixed an existing bug.

 :warning: Note: When calculating diff results, reports are uniqued.
 For more information see [analyzer report identification](../analyzer/report_identification.md).